MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 Unlike its predecessors, the new Microsoft Edge makes very limited use of Windows Security Zones.
 Instead, most permissions and features that offer administrators per-site configuration via [policy](https://docs.microsoft.com/deployedge/microsoft-edge-policies) rely on lists of rules in the [URL Filter Format](https://docs.microsoft.com/DeployEdge/edge-learnmmore-url-list-filter%20format).

-When end-users open edge://settings/content/siteDetails?site=https://example.com, they’ll find a long list of configuration switches and lists for various permissions.
+When end-users open <code>edge://settings/content/siteDetails?site=https://example.com</code>, they’ll find a long list of configuration switches and lists for various permissions.
 Users rarely use the Settings Page directly, instead making choices while browsing using various widgets and toggles in the **Page Info** dropdown (which appears when you click the lock icon in the address bar) or via various prompts or buttons at the right-edge of the address bar.

 Enterprises can use Group Policy to provision site lists for individual policies that control the browser’s behavior.
-To find these policies, simply open the [Microsoft Edge Group Policy documentation](https://docs.microsoft.com/deployedge/microsoft-edge-policies) and search for ForUrls to find the policies that allow and block behavior based on the loaded site’s URL.
+To find these policies, simply open the [Microsoft Edge Group Policy documentation](https://docs.microsoft.com/deployedge/microsoft-edge-policies) and search for **ForUrls** to find the policies that allow and block behavior based on the loaded site’s URL.
 Most of the relevant settings are listed within the [Group Policy for Content Settings](https://docs.microsoft.com/deployedge/microsoft-edge-policies#content-settings) section.

 There are also a number of policies (whose names contain **Default**) that control the default behavior for a given setting.